ChanceTheHacker/Lightning-Web-Components-Extended/README.md

 A collection of custom Salesforce Lightning Web Components that I use to make development easier and faster.

 Multi Button Select
 accepts an array of button groups. can be a single group but must be within an array.
-Each group must have a label and a buttons property. the buttons property must be an array of available buttons. optional properties are 'defaultVariant' and 'activeVariant'. default variant is the variant used when the button is not selected. active variant is the variant used when the button is selected.
+Each group must have a label and a buttons property. the buttons property must be an array of available buttons. optional properties are 'inactiveVariant' and 'activeVariant'. inactive variant is the variant used when the button is not selected. active variant is the variant used when the button is selected.

 buttons must have a label property. optional properties: